harry-thorpe/demix_check/README.md

 isolate_4 SC2 path/to/isolate_4.fasta
 ```

-To tell the pipeline to run the hierachical manner, a file containing the paths to the reference folders must be given to ```--ref```.
+To tell the pipeline to run in a hierachical manner, a file containing the paths to the reference folders must be given to ```--ref```.
 This file must be tab separated (no header), with each column corresponding to a different level:

 ```
 ref_file.tsv: